Lettings policy

 Lettings of specific property types

-Adapted / adaptable property
+Adapted or adaptable property

 Extra care scheme